Lijy207/one-step-knn/README.md

 # one-step-knn
-code for paper "KNN Classification with One-step Computation"
+code of the paper "KNN Classification with One-step Computation"